-The learner experience is an integral focus for the provision of a student-centred blended learning approach.
+The learner experience is an integral focus for the provision of a learner-centred blended learning approach.
 Blended learning approaches may be new to some learners.
 It is therefore important to clearly highlight how blended learning may differ from previous learning experiences.
 This will ensure learners are prepared through a statement of motivation and engagement.
-The following procedures will be put in place to ensure the learner is well supported and well informed.
+The following procedures are put in place to ensure the learner is well supported and well informed.

-- a.
-Appropriate information will be made available to the prospective learner that adequately explains the blend of learning between face to face and online learning (synchronous and asynchronous), that they will experience, and the realistic time commitment required of them to engage and succeed on the programme. - b.
-Clear prerequisite knowledge and technological skills required to participate on the programme will be presented.
-Information on broadband, software and hardware specifications will be outlined. - c.
-Student monitoring and support mechanisms for blended learning provision remain in place since the pandemic, including appropriate interventions to identify learners who may be struggling with online/remote learning programme elements. - d.
-To ensure maximum student engagement the Zoom Etiquette policy is included in the Student Handbook which each student receives at the beginning of the course. - e.
-Orientation will be provided through a series of sessions to outline support and learning resources, for blended learning, including relevant key staff contact information. - f.
-Teaching and learning resources for online learning elements will meet Dorset College specified expectations around equality of opportunity, interactivity, and autonomous learning.
+- a) Appropriate information is made available to the prospective learner at induction that adequately explains the blend of learning (synchronous and asynchronous), including how it aligns with the intended learning outcomes, and the realistic time commitment required of them to engage and succeed on the programme. - b) Clear prerequisite knowledge and technological skills required to participate on the programme is presented.
+Information on broadband, software and hardware specifications is outlined. - c) Learner monitoring and support mechanisms for blended learning provision remain in place since the pandemic, including appropriate interventions to identify learners who may be struggling with online/remote learning programme elements. - d) Regular learner feedback mechanisms are implemented to ensure continuous improvement based on student experiences, allowing the College to adapt and enhance support as needed. - e) Orientation is provided through a series of sessions to outline support and learning resources, for blended learning, including relevant key staff contact information. - f) Teaching and learning resources for online learning elements meet Dorset College specified expectations around equality of opportunity, interactivity, and autonomous learning.
+Resources are carefully designed to align with both formative and summative assessment strategies, ensuring that learner progress is effectively measured across all blended learning activities.